anthonylangsworth/RayTracer/README.md

 ### 5. Immutable Objects

 Initialize objects' state at construction, then prevent subsequent modification.
 This pattern ensures objects are never in an invalid state.
 As in functional programming, immutable objects are innately parallelizable (see the "Fast Execution" principle).
+C# 9.0's "record" keyword is relevant and useful here.

 Arguably already covered by the "Fast Execution" and "Good Object Oriented Design and Readability" principles, this is significant enough to be called out separately.